awsdocs/aws-sct-user-guide/doc_source/CHAP_BestPractices.md

 1. For **Default project file path**, enter the path to the default project folder\.

 1. Choose **Apply**, and then choose **OK**\.

+## Increasing the data migration speed<a name="CHAP_BestPractices.Extractors"></a>

+To migrate large data sets, such as a set of tables with more than 1 TB of data, you might want to increase the migration speed\.
+When you use data extraction agents, the speed of data migrations depends on various factors\.
+These factors include the number of slices in your target Amazon Redshift cluster, size of a chunk file in your migration task, available RAM on the PC where you run your data extraction agents, and so on\.

+To increase the data migration speed, we recommend running several test migration sessions with small data sets of your production data\.
+Also, we recommend that you run your data extraction agents on a PC with an SSD that has at least 500 GB of size\.
+During these test sessions, change different migration parameters monitor your disk utilization to find out the configuration that ensures the maximum data migration speed\.
+Then, use this configuration to migrate your whole data set\.

 ## Increasing logging information<a name="CHAP_BestPractices.Logging"></a>